Apply for a licence

 To apply for an off-site storage license for your alcohol, you must:

-- send it, along with any other relevant information, to your nearest Customs office.
+- send these, along with any other relevant information, to your nearest Customs office.

 If you have an existing licensed off-site storage area and would like to expand the types of alcohol products you store there, contact your local excise Customs officer.